NoxuuLab/BoogeyQuest/README.md

 - `styles.css`: The CSS file for styling the HTML elements.
 - `script.js`: The JavaScript file containing the D3.js code for data visualization.

+## Usage
+Explain how users can interact with your data visualization.
+Describe any features, functionalities, or user interfaces.
+Provide examples or screenshots to illustrate how to use your project effectively.

 ## Data Sources
 List and describe the data sources used in your project.
 Include links or references to the datasets and any relevant information about the data.